 Overall, it is impossible to know the true strength of a security system until an attack is carried out.
 But from what we could find, Bluehost has a more coherent and impressive security infrastructure.
 Add that to the fact that Bluehost has not had any recent security breach compared to DreamHost, the decision becomes easier to make.
 Bluehost takes this one for us.

 Before purchasing anything, the first and in some cases the most important question is, is this thing worth the price I’m paying?
 That’s what we are going to be analyzing.
 How reasonable is the quality being offered for the prices quoted?
 Is there a better deal?
 Which host has a more transparent pricing mechanism?
 Do you lose or gain in the long term?

-Bluehost offers 4 Shared hosting plans.
-Most Web-hosts just offer three, but we like how Bluehost leaves a lot of room for scalability.
+Bluehost offers 4 shared hosting plans.
+Most hosting providers just offer three, but we like how Bluehost leaves a lot of room for scalability.
 You can scale your site up as easily as you’d like.
 The four plans are the Basic plan, Plus plan, Choice-plus Plan and the Pro plan.

 The plan costs $2.75 (renewal costs $7.99 per month).

 The Plus plan comes with all the features of the basic plan plus:

 - Unlimited websites,

 - $200 marketing offer,